Akzo Nobel rejects $22 billion PPG bid, looks to spin off chemicals

 Analyst Jauke de Jong of AFS Group in Amsterdam said he thought regulators would oppose the deal on antitrust grounds and he doubted PPG could overcome Akzo opposition.

-"AkzoNobel has sufficient takeover defenses to block a hostile takeover," he said.
+"AkzoNobel has sufficient takeover defences to block a hostile takeover," he said.

-Like many Dutch companies, Akzo Nobel has strong defenses in place against a hostile takeover.
-Under a 1928 provision, members of its supervisory board hold "priority shares" granting them the right to make binding nominations to the management board or amend the company's articles of association.
+There could also be political opposition after Dutch Finance Minister Jeroen Dijsselbloem on Tuesday warned that large Dutch companies were being targeted by foreign buyers because they are cash-rich.
+He called for a panel modelled on the Committee on Foreign Investment in the United States (CFIUS) with the power to block industrial takeovers.

 Buechner said Akzo had intended to announce plans to sell or float the specialty chemicals division later this year, but had brought forward the announcement after PPG's offer.